After a few days of living in a hospital bed it becomes a bit like a tent.

 At the technical, mechanistic, face of advanced cancer therapy, they do their very best to find a balance.
 And I feel as if I am participating at last, with everything that can be done to help me live longer in comfort, in good company and with increasing stocks of joy, wonder and love.

 During the history of medicine there is a tension that has informed research, guided the course that knowledge has taken and steered the way things are talked about: physiologists would really like to know about how particular diseases or conditions progress in the natural state; clinicians on the other hand want to find something that works now, both to alleviate immediate suffering as well as to address possible underlying causes.
 This is a complex balance.
 In my own transition to the core of medical expertise, the first, most obvious and reassuring discovery is that the agency talked of by mother is here.
-The doctors rely on it as much as I have to guide decisions about individual cases.
+The doctors rely on it here to guide decisions about individual cases.

 As we all lie or sit about in, or if we can, shuffle up and down the corridor of the ward, recuperating and dealing with whatever trials this disease has now just brought us, whatever new equilibrium we have entered, I am confident that despite the extreme circumstances of my arrival, I will be leaving in a state of relative autonomy, probably next week sometime, mindful of the full extent of my condition and the limits now being placed upon my life, preparing to face the world outside – where it is no longer everybody’s duty to care for my every need.